TechDocsStudio/biel-docs/docs/installation/sphinx.md

 sidebar_label: Sphinx
 ---

-# Feedback widget for Sphinx
+# AI chatbot for Sphinx

 Here's a step-by-step guide to help you install Biel.ai in your Sphinx project.